replicatedhq/kots.io/content/kotsadm/updating/updating-embedded-cluster.md

 If the application vendor has updated the version of Kubernetes in the installer since the last time the script was run, it will begin an upgrade of Kubernetes.

-The script will first print a prompt to continue with an upgrade of the local master node.
+The script will first print a prompt to continue with an upgrade of the local primary node.

 ```bash
     Drain local node and apply upgrade?
 ```

-If confirmed, the local master node will be drained and the upgrade to the control plane will be applied.
+If confirmed, the local primary node will be drained and the upgrade to the control plane will be applied.

-Then the script will upgrade any remote nodes one at a time, starting with all masters and then continuing to all workers.
+Then the script will upgrade any remote nodes one at a time, starting with all primaries and then continuing to all secondary nodes.
 For each remote node detected, it will drain the node and wait for the drain to complete.
 Then it will print a command that must be run on that node to upgrade the control plane.